MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/install-vm-agent-offline.md

 ## When to use the VM Agent in offline mode

-Install the VM Agent in offline mode in the following scenarios:
+Install the VM Agent in offline mode when the VM Agent is not installed and you can't RDP to the VM.

-The Guest Agent is not installed and you can't RDP into the VM.
-If you can RDP, instead please just RDP into the VM and download and install the latest .MSI of the Guest Agent"
+If you can RDP to the VM, you just need to [download and install the VM Agent manually](/azure/virtual-machines/extensions/agent-windows#manual-installation).

 ## How to install the VM Agent in offline mode